-- Initial validation encompasses activities designed to determine whether the entire HACCP system is functioning as intended. - There are two elements to initial validation: - Element 1: Scientific Support Documentation (Design) - Element 2: Initial in-plant Demonstration Data (Execution) - In most cases, initial in-plant validation data will consist of data related to critical operational parameters (not microbiological data). - By ensuring that the HACCP system is designed and executed properly, establishments can reduce the likelihood for product contamination and foodborne illnesses in the future.
+- Initial validation encompasses activities designed to determine whether the entire HACCP system is functioning as intended. - There are two elements to initial validation: - Element 1: Scientific Support Documentation (Design) - Element 2: Initial in-plant Demonstration Data (Execution) - By ensuring that the HACCP system is designed and executed properly, establishments can reduce the likelihood for product contamination and foodborne illnesses in the future.

-Food Safety and Inspection Service: Questions?
+Food Safety and Inspection Service: What Are the Key Points to Take Away?